 However, as I set out to write this, I realized that wasn’t the article I was writing.

-Happy Christmas and Mix CDs
+Happy Xmas and Mix CDs

 I am 32 years old.
 This means that I spent my high school and college years in the post-cassette and pre-streaming oughts, making mix CDs that would were often close facsimiles of the playlists for my college radio show on Denison University’s WDUB.
 Arcade Fire would melt into My Morning Jacket, followed by TV on the Radio and the Flaming Lips.